 How do you develop a propagation map?
 This can be done by simply having NET members walk or drive around throughout the area and attempt communication with the staging area.
 The quality of radio reception in both directions needs to be recorded, because radio reception isn’t always symmetric.
 For a host of reasons, one station may be able to hear the other better than the other way around.
 Consider consulting a topographic map to give yourself an idea of where trouble areas may lie.
 The online Hillmap application is a free online service that provides several local topographic maps.
 There are no doubt others.
 Finally, consult the NET Operating Plans for other NETs.
 Take a look at the maps that they have created and reach out to them for guidance and assistance.
 The following is an example of a propagation testing exercise conducted by the St. John’s NET in Spring of 2018.

 NET Frequency Map

 The NET program has assigned FRS/GMRS channels to each neighborhood in Portland.
-(See the current frequency map and table.)
+(See the current frequency map.)
 These assignments are suggestions, and NETs are welcome to develop their own channel assignments.
 If a net wants to adopt channels that differ from those in the official map, they should consider several factors.
 The Map was intended to provide sufficient isolation of nearby NETs so that those NETs would not interfere with each other’s communication or create confusion about tactical assignments.
 Remember that other NETs will be relying on the assignments in the Map to contact your team and manage its own communication.
 Consider how you are choice they affect your surrounding teams.
 Also, be sure to coordinate your choice with PBEM, and see that PBEM updates the official map of channel allocations!

 Team Exercise Ideas